We have a new name!

 SJE’s vision is to enable both graduate students and initial teacher education students to explore questions, such as “What was, what is, and what should be the relationship between education and society?” and “What kinds of knowledge do educators need to answer those questions?”
 The department of SJE aims to provide students with the academic knowledge and skills necessary to engage and raise questions of critical importance to educational theories and practices, and their relationship to individuals, communities, and societies.

-Browse our website to see how you can be a part of our exciting SJE program.
+Browse this site to learn how you can be a part of SJE's exciting program

 Office Hours: Monday-Friday 9:00 am-5:00 pm | Summer: (9:00 am to 4:30 pm)